-- Your Own Popular Content.
+- Your Popular Content.
 What content have you published that has done well on social media?
-Use this as a helpful guide into what your audience is looking for.
+Use this as a helpful guide into what your audience is looking to read.

 Trust the data that you gather.
-Blindly choosing topics will more often lead to middling results.
-Use data whenever possible to identify topics that are share-worthy.
+Blindly choosing topics will more often lead to mediocre results.
+Use data whenever possible to identify share-worthy issues.

 Step #2: Ask Questions About Those Topics

-After using data to identify topics that your community has responded to, you should begin to look at unique ways and angles you can use to approach that topic in a fresh and exciting way.
-You don’t want to create the same content that everyone else has been creating.
-You want to find a new and interesting way to facilitate interest.
+After using data to identify topics that your community has responded to, you should begin to look at unique ways and angles you can use to approach that topic freshly and excitingly.
+You don’t want to create the same content that everyone else has been developing.
+You want to find a new and exciting way to facilitate interest.

 Create a list of common questions that your audience typically asks or may want to know about a given topic.
 Use those questions as a guide for the way that you approach topics.
 Remember — people engage with topics because they have genuine questions.
 You want to present your content as an answer to those questions.